datopian/ssen-content/data-stories/README.md

 Here's some of our feedback!
 ![Smart meter surgery image 1](https://github.com/user-attachments/assets/f1f4b739-63d0-43d3-abc4-92ec2800f480)

-We also asked how confident our users felt using out portal at the start of the session and the end of the session.
+We also asked, how confident our users felt using our portal at the start of the session and the end of the session.
 Here are the results!
 ![smart meter surgery image 2](https://github.com/user-attachments/assets/aa1b6fd2-d089-4680-989c-c74ba2d0fc02)